derwild/OpenComputers-Scripts/README.md

 # OpenComputers-Scripts

-Just my (unsorted collection of scripts for the Minecraft mod ComputerCraft / OpenComputer
+Just my (unsorted) collection of scripts for the Minecraft mod ComputerCraft / OpenComputers